 Functions of Enjambment

-Enjambment can be used to surprise the readers by delaying the meaning of a line until the following line is read.
+Enjambment can be used to surprise readers by delaying the meaning of a line until the following line is read.
 Some writers use this technique to bring humorous effects to their work.
 It is good to use in verse in order to create a sense of natural motion.

 In poetry, the role of enjambment is normally to let an idea carry on beyond the restrictions of a single line.
-Another purpose of enjambment is to continue a rhythm that is stronger than a permanent end-stopping wherein complicated ideas are expressed in multiple lines.
+Another purpose of enjambment is to continue a rhythm that is stronger than a permanent end-stop, wherein complicated ideas are expressed in multiple lines.